The Worth of a Soul

 They were both on pins and needles for the next few weeks waiting for the appointment day to arrive.
 The night before, neither of them got very much sleep.
 Jacob wouldn't loosen his grip around her; he just couldn't seem to get close enough.
 Bella didn't mind; she needed him more than ever.
 She had to rely on his strength to get her through this trying situation.
 Several times during the wee hours, he had whispered, "It'll be okay, Bells.
 I'll be with you every step of the way."

-The morning of the appointment, Leah showed up to babysit for Billy.
-Adam and Renee were already at school.
+The morning of the appointment, Leah showed up to babysit for Aaron.
+Liam and Carlie were already at school.

-Bella bent down, eye level with Billy.
+Bella bent down, eye level with Aaron.
 "Now you be a good boy for Auntie Leah, okay?"

 "I don't want to," he pouted.

 Glancing at Jacob, Leah affirmed, "He's your kid all right."

 She ruffled the little boy's hair.
 "Don't worry, guys.
 We'll have a fun time, won't we, Aaron?"

 "He crossed his little arms in front of his chest.
 "No we won't," he huffed, and then added, "You mussed up my hair."